dullhunk/whats-the-story-learning-glory/index.md

     + How much are teaching and learning (T&L) overlooked?
     + How much are T&L undervalued or misunderstood?
     + How newsworthy is learning?
-    + Maybe its difficult to find good stories to write about, despite plenty of examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/) and [www.staffnet.manchester.ac.uk/umitl/events/itl-conference](https://www.staffnet.manchester.ac.uk/umitl/events/itl-conference/)
+    + Maybe its difficult to find good stories to write about, despite plenty of examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/) and [www.staffnet.manchester.ac.uk/umitl/events/itl-conference](https://www.staffnet.manchester.ac.uk/umitl/events/itl-conference/) see reference [1] below
     + It could be that learning isn't glamorous enough, too mundane and therefore not what most readers are expected to be interested in?
     + Maybe learners are just not _telling_ their stories?
 Or their stories are too personal or trivial to merit any media attention?
     + Could teachers be too busy to have the time to tell and document their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
-See Reference [1]
+See Reference [2]
     + Why is this?
 What is going on?
 Are we missing something?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?